VRV (streaming service): History

-On November 8, 2018, Otter Media announced Mike Tyson Mysteries and Jabberjaw as upcoming programs for VRV that were going to be added in 2018.
-However, both series never actually came to the service.
-Mike Tyson Mysteries was eventually added to Hulu in 2020 and Tubi in 2022, while Jabberjaw has yet to appear on a streaming service.
+On the same day, Otter Media announced Mike Tyson Mysteries and Jabberjaw were also going to be added to VRV in 2018.

 On August 9, 2021, Crunchyroll was acquired by Sony-owned Funimation, making Sony the new owner of VRV.

-On September 8, 2021, HIDIVE announced that it would be leaving VRV on September 30, 2021.
+On September 8, 2021, Hidive announced that it would be leaving VRV on September 30, 2021.
+On December 13, 2021, Rooster Teeth left VRV.

-On November 18, 2021, it was announced via email to subscribers that Rooster Teeth would be leaving VRV on December 13, 2021.
 Cartoon Hangover was also removed at the same time.

-As of February 2022, the only remaining channels are Crunchyroll, Mondo, and VRV Select.

 On March 1, 2022, it was announced that VRV would be merged into Crunchyroll itself, alongside Funimation and Wakanim.
+VRV ceased operations on April 29, 2023.